 Members: Private Colleges & Universities

 Linfield College, dedicated exclusively to undergraduate education, offers degrees in arts, sciences and professional programs.
 Linfield provides a close-knit environment where students learn and explore.
 The college has been nationally praised for combining affordability and excellence in a community that promotes intellectual challenge and creativity, values both theoretical and practical knowledge and engages in thoughtful dialogue in a climate of mutual respect.
 Learning takes place in a collaborative environment.
-Students work alongside faculty mentors on research projects, papers and conference presentations that stretch across the curriculum.
-Linfield regularly ranks as one of the nation’s top schools for international study, community engagement and commitment to sustainability.
+Students work alongside faculty mentors on projects that stretch across the curriculum.
+Linfield ranks as one of the nation’s top schools for international study, community engagement and commitment to sustainability.

 - Linfield is home to the Oregon Nobel Laureate Symposium, one of only five such symposia in the world, which gives students and faculty the opportunity to meet and talk with Nobel laureates.